singularian/mdencode/README.md

 # Project MDencode :octocat:

-MDencode is a golang command line file digital signature generator with modular floors.
+MDencode is a [GO](https://golang.org/) command line file digital signature generator with modular floors.
-This program is written in golang and uses an interface for pluggin formatters.
+This program is written in GO and uses an interface for programmable formatters.
 MDencode allows for the creation of sqlite3 db file signatures and the first random file signatures and signature decryption.

 This program can generate a file signature at the file or block level and format and write the output in multiple formats.